ah-4/ophose-release/README.md

 ## Installation

-To get started with it, simply clone the repository and run the following commands:
+To get started with it, simply clone this repository, then if you want to get started faster, create a free account on [Ophose official website](https://ophose.dev) and get your API Key then, put it in your project.oconf then finally type:

 ```bash
 php ocl ophose install
 ```

-This will install all the necessary dependencies and set up your project.
+This will install all the dependencies assigned in your `project.oconf` file.
 You can then start building your application using the provided components and utilities.

 ## Usage

-You can check out the [the full tutorial here](https://ophose.ah4.fr/docs).
-But, here's a quick example to get you started:
+You can check out the [the full tutorial here](https://ophose.dev/tutorial/getting-started).
+Here's a quick example to get you started:

 ```javascript
 class YourComponent extends Ophose.Component {